 What are your Sustainable Choices?

 The internet today is a valuable resource for you to be able to do all the necessary research if you decide to have sustainable plumbing.
 What lifestyle, goals and budget do you wish to pursue?
-Once you have an idea, contact an enviro-plumber and get some idea of costs and strategies.
+Once you have an idea, contact an investor and get some idea of costs and strategies.